-When I come to a client’s home for the first time I always ask them to show me the room they want to organize first, and it is always kids’ room.
-It’s the messiest room in the house, no matter how often you organize it.
+When I come to a client’s home for the first time I always ask them to show me the room they want to organize first, and it is oftentimes a kid’s room.
+It’s one of the messiest rooms in the house, no matter how often you organize it.

-Although you should never expect it to be perfectly in order, there are few things you can do to make your life easier when it comes to organizing kids’ room.
+Although you should never expect it to be perfectly in order, there are a few things you can do to make your life easier when it comes to organizing a kid’s room.

 Organizing solutions must fit your child.
-Lower a hanging rod, buy small hangers, take lids of the bins, make it easy for them to put things away.
+Lower a hanging rod, buy small hangers, take lids off the bins, and make it easy for them to put things away.
 And if you involve them in the process there is a better chance of them maintaining an organized room.

-Decluttering is the first step in organizing kids’ room.
-Take time to sit with your child in the room and go through toys, sorting into three piles: keep, donate, and throw away.
+Decluttering is the first step in organizing the kids’ room.
+Take time to sit with your child in the room and go through toys, sorting them into three piles: keep, donate, and throw away.

 Studies say that fewer toys are actually better for your child.
-Having fewer toys promotes creativity, social skills development, improves attention and teaches them to take better care of things they already have.
+Having fewer toys promotes creativity and social skills development, improves attention, and teaches them to take better care of things they already have.
 If I didn’t convince you to have fewer toys maybe this article will “Why Fewer Toys Will Benefit Your Kids”.

 Favorite ways to organize toys.

 If you have one of those closet systems with wired shelves in your child’s room it is probably not very functional for small clothes.
-You can buy bins, label them and put on the shelves.
+You can buy bins, label them and place them on the shelves.
 Or take out part, or all of the system, and install a better one.
-This particular one is ALGOT from IKEA.
+This particular one is BOAXEL from IKEA.
 You can create any combination that will fit your needs.

 Measure and use drawer dividers.

 Drawer dividers will keep clothes and other items more organized.
 Before buying measure the drawer; make sure you measure width, depth, and height.
-Look what’s available online and plan out before buying.
+Look at what’s available online and plan out before buying.
 You want to make sure it will fit perfectly and won’t move around.
-My two recommendations are SCUBB from IKEA (cheaper but quite high and doesn’t always fit, for this reason) and Drawer Organizer from BestBuy (more expensive and lower for shallow drawers).
+I recommend STUK from IKEA, as it comes in different sizes and heights for those shallow drawers.

 Also great for changing station organization for your baby.